Frequently Asked Questions

-Currently, for Russian Blue, Black or White, deposit to either hold a kitten or hold your place in line for the next available is $300.
-Deposit for Russian BluePoint is $500.
+Currently, deposit is $300-$500 depending on a few factors such as whether you're just joining our waitlist or placing a deposit on a kitten that's already been born, as well as what color you're wanting.
 This goes toward the cost of the kitten.
 Deposit is non-refundable.
 Final balance is due at pickup.
 To start this process, Contact Us.

 Do you ever have older cats for sale?